Donald Trump Jr.'s call for questions to ask his dad goes exactly as you think | ExBulletin

 Donald Trump Jr. called for questions for his father, Donald Trump, when commenting on Evander Holyfields’ return to boxing on Saturday and received a slew of critical suggestions he is unlikely to pose so soon.

-The Former Presidents’ pay-per-view concert, which costs viewers $ 49.99, has drawn heavy criticism from both sides of the aisle, given that it falls on the same day as the 20th anniversary of the 9/11 terrorist attacks. .
+The Former Presidents’ pay-per-view concert, which costs viewers $ 49.99, has drawn heavy criticism from both sides of the aisle, as it falls on the 20th anniversary of the 9/11 terrorist attacks .

 In a video Trump Jr. shared on Twitter on Friday, he said he would definitely ask his father for information about aliens when they are in the comment booth and urged people to send him more ideas. topics for discussion.